orbitalapi/orbital/README.md

 | Schema formats | Protobuf, Avro, JSON Schema |

 ## Development

-We actively develop on [GitLab](https://gitlab.com/vyne/vyne) and mirror to GitHub.

 For building from source, Maven configuration, development workflow, commit conventions, and release instructions, see [DEVELOPING.md](./DEVELOPING.md).